shivshankardayal/full-website/algebra/source/complex_numbers.rst

 Geometrical Representation
 ==========================
-A complex number z which we have considered to be equal to x+iy in our previous representations can be represented by a point P whose Cartesian co-ordinates are (x,y) referred to rectangular axes Ox and Oy where O is origin i.e. (0, 0) and are called *real* and *imaginary* axes respectively.
+A complex number z which we have considered to be equal to x+iy in our previous representations can be represented by a point P whose Cartesian coordinates are (x,y) referred to rectangular axes Ox and Oy where O is origin i.e. (0, 0) and are called *real* and *imaginary* axes respectively.
 The xy two-dimensional plane is also called *Argand plane, complex plane* or *Gaussian plane*.
-The point P is also called the *image* of the complex number and z is also called the *affix* or *complex co-ordinate* of point P.
+The point P is also called the *image* of the complex number and z is also called the *affix* or *complex coordinate* of point P.

-Now as you can easily figure out that all real numbers will lie on real axis and all imaginary numbers will lie onimaginary axis as their counterparts will be zero.
+Now as you can easily figure out that all real numbers will lie on real axis and all imaginary numbers will lie on imaginary axis as their counterparts will be zero.

 The modulus is given by the length of segment OP which is equal to